cgorton1313/penguins/README.md

 How about draw()?
 It's setting the background color of the canvas.
 What are the three parameters we passed in?
 Now is a good time to become familiar with the API reference.
 Go to [this page](https://p5js.org/reference/), find background() and click on it to get to a page describing this function.

+You can do a web search for "rgb color picker" and choose one you like.
+That might be helpful.

+## What's next?
+From here, your handy dandy instructor will guide you.
+Enjoy!